buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricConstraintResource/Entities/IfcVirtualGridIntersection.md

 # IfcVirtualGridIntersection

 _IfcVirtualGridIntersection_ defines the derived location of the intersection between two grid axes.
-Offset values may be given to set an offset distance to the grid axis for the calculation of the virtual grid intersection.
+Offset values may be given to set an offset distance to the grid axis for the calculation of the virtual grid intersection.<!-- end of definition -->

 The two intersecting axes (_IntersectingAxes_) define the intersection point, which exact location (in terms of the Cartesian point representing the intersection) has to be calculated from the geometric representation of the two participating curves.

 > NOTE The _IfcGrid_ local placement, that can be provided relative to the local placement of another spatial structure element, has to be taken into account for calculating the absolute placement of the _IfcVirtualGridIntersection_.
 Where rules and informal rules ensure, that the _IntersectingAxes_ belong to the same _IfcGrid_

 Offset values may be given (_OffsetDistances_).
 If given, the position within the list of _OffsetDistances_ corresponds with the position within the list of _IntersectingAxes_.
 Therefore: